 Updated for the 2016 fantasy football draft, here's five tips to help you with your fantasy football draft.
 You likely won't pick up on these until after a couple years of fantasy football, or you can read this and start winning.
 Drum roll please...

-- Cheat Sheet: If you don’t have accurate projected points within your cheat sheet you’ll likely have a horrible draft.
-Your cheat sheet needs to include projected points based on your leagues scoring system, average draft position, scarcity calculations for each player (so you know if you can wait before taking another RB etc), fantasy strength of schedule and bye weeks.
-Of course we have one for you here.
+- Cheat Sheets: If you don’t have accurate projected fantasy points within your customized cheat sheets you’ll likely have a horrible draft.
+Your cheat sheets need to include projected points based on your leagues scoring system, average draft position, scarcity calculations for each player (so you know if you can wait before taking another RB etc), fantasy strength of schedule and bye weeks.
 Naturally ours have that while many other don't!

 - Hoarding Running Backs: We all have tried to stock pie running backs during the draft, which means we have wasted countless picks on running backs that most likely will not start on your team.
 Get your primary backs early and get your sleeper late then move on.
 The simple fact is a couple running backs will emerge in the first four weeks and you need to be a waiver wire hawk and get them, end of story.

 - Kicker: You should always be the last team to take a kicker.
 You want an accurate kicker with a good distance leg, in an offense that might have trouble finishing drives.
 An extra bonus is a late bye week so that you don’t have to drop your starter for a backup kicker until later in the season.

 - Analyze last years data: If this is your second (or more) year drafting within the same league then by all means review last years data.
 Look for things like: